antoinesylvia/Texas_Heat_Raceway/README.md

 # Texas Heat Raceway - Automated Diecast Racetrack System

 ## Project Overview
 This project implements an automated 6 lane racetrack system for diecast vehicles 1/64 scale, featuring real-time race management, result tracking, audio-visual feedback and more.
 The track operates outdoors under a covered roof in Dallas, Texas.
-The system is comprised of an automated start gate (using Lego motors which uses a Raspberry Pi Build HAT), a checkpoint gate (bottom of the incline, powered via a Raspberry Pi), a finish gate with light sensors (powered by a Tiny Lenovo ThinkCentre, but can be swap out for a Pi) and a central server (serves as the brain of the operation, handles the coordination and race event state between the start gate and finish gate.
+The system is comprised of an automated start gate (using Lego motors which uses a Raspberry Pi Build HAT), a checkpoint gate (bottom of the incline, powered via a Raspberry Pi), a finish gate with light sensors (powered by a Tiny Lenovo ThinkCentre, but can be swap out for a Pi), a central server (serves as the brain of the operation, handles the coordination and race event state between the start gate and finish gate) and a web control interface ran locally.

 The offshoot of putting this project together, is build an engaging system that can teach children about science.
 The following will be appended to our main dashboard when completed:
 - Phase 1: Focused on time, speed and distance (measured).
 [Currently Testing]